FREQUENTLY ASKED QUESTIONS

 Q: I see you have a literary agent.
 Can I send you my manuscript for you to forward on to her?

-A: My literary agent is Gaby Naher of Left Bank Literary, however I can't act as a broker for your manuscript.
-If you want to pitch to Left Bank Literary, see the submission guidelines on their website.
+A: My literary agent is Gaby Naher of The Naher Agency, however I can't act as a broker for your manuscript.
+If you want to pitch to The Naher Agency, see the submission guidelines on their website.

-If you want to learn more about how to query agents, check out New York literary agent Janet Reid's blog, which is a total gold mine, and her brilliant Query Shark blog, where she deconstructs authors' query letters for them and helps make them better.
+If you want to learn more about how to query agents, check out the blog of the late and much-missed New York literary agent Janet Reid (vale), which is a total gold mine.
+Her brilliant Query Shark blog, where she deconstructed authors' query letters for them over many years and helped make them better, is also a valuable resource.